-I’ve been reading a lot of stories lately that are more fun than scary, more spooky than horrifying.
-Which is usually what I prefer.
+I’ve been reading a lot of stories lately that are more fun than scary.
+More spooky than horrifying.
+It’s what I prefer, usually.
 When I pick up a book, I’m looking for a certain mood and atmosphere rather than anything more visceral.
 As we get closer to Hallowe’en, though, I start feel that it itch for proper horror, waiting eagerly to be scratched.
-That’s when I turn to Grady Hendrix, a writer that I know will, like any decent UPS worker, always deliver.
+That’s when I turn to Grady Hendrix, a writer that I know will, like any UPS worker worth their soul, always deliver.

 This is a novel with a recognizable enough premise to be sure, but as the saying goes, still waters run deep, and the sheer amount of themes explored in this novel is enough to take one’s breath away: social class and poverty; conspiracies and mainstream mores; sexism and misogyny; fandom and toxic tendencies; art and commercialism.
 It is epic and overwhelming in scope, but much like his legendary namesake, Hendrix plays these themes on his guitar with a skillful, experienced hand.